Enigmatrix/enigmatrix.github.io/_posts/my-vim-setup.md

 let g:Vsd.contrast = 2  " high
 ```

-Look at that :open_mouth:, doesn't it look just like Visual Studio ~~~Code~~~?
-Besides, with all the functionality available, I can honestly say that it feels just like Visual Studio (well, Visual Studio Code), but with a better editing experience with smoother performance.
+Look at that :open_mouth:, doesn't it look just like Visual Studio ~~Code~~?
+Besides, with all the functionality available, I can honestly say that it feels just like Visual Studio (well, Visual Studio Code only, really), but with a better editing experience and with smoother performance.

 ## Conclusion
 Honestly, I don't think anyone would want to recreate the entirety of my setup.
 It might bring too many bad memories to people who have converted to `vim` in Linux from actual IDEs in Windows.
 Just in case there actually are, here are my [dotfiles](https://github.com/Enigmatrix/dotfiles), and you can find my actual [inti.vim](https://github.com/Enigmatrix/dotfiles/blob/master/linux/core/.config/nvim/init.vim) there.
 There are keymappings there, too, along with other plugins such as `UltiSnips` and convenience features.